-- An approach which is doomed to failure at worst will be one which depersonalizes individuals.
+- An approach which is doomed to failure at worst will be one which depersonalises individuals as unique.

-How Do I Set Myself Up For Success In Rehab?
+How Do I Set Myself Up For Success In Addiction Treatment?

-Prior to your admission, your clinic should send you a list of things you should bring with you to rehab.
+Any good addiction clinic will confirm the booking and send you a list of the things that you should bring with you.